marshallm94/galvanize_notes/my_notes.md

 1. Go to the [AWS EMR Console](https://console.aws.amazon.com/elasticmapreduce/home?region=us-east-1)
 2. Enter the following as settings:

+* *Note that since your bucket name has to be universally unique across all bucket names on AWS, your bucket name will look something like this:*
+    `s3://my_super_sick_bucket_name/`

 | *Setting* | *Value* |
 | ------- | ----- |